stackBlock/CardanoBot/README.md

   </a>
 </p>

-> Robot controlled by metatdata posted to the Cardano blockchain
+> Robot controlled by metatdata posted to the Cardano blockchain.
+Misty will be on line for people to use between 2/2/2021 and 2/10/2021.
+I turn her off at night (I am in the EST time zone).
+I will probably turn her on at around 10:00 am EST and turn her off at around 11:00 pm EST. If you need any more information please don't hesitate to email. anthony@thecardanofund.com
+Anthony

 ## Install